 Some are a lot more obvious than others.
 A doctor is the most obvious one that comes to my mind.
 You are helping the sick and healing them with the power of God working through you.
 To me, this is the epitome of walking in Jesus’ footsteps.

 “When Jesus landed and saw a large crowd, he had compassion on them and healed their sick.”

 What about a teacher?
 You are shaping young minds to grow and be our next generation.
 Same with working in childcare and being a mom, just to name a few.
 It’s pretty easy that these are “wholesome”, God-given, make-a-difference jobs.

 So we see that there are jobs where you have a gifting and can so obviously glorify God through them.

 Then there are other career paths that don’t “obviously” seem like they would glorify God, but they do.
 By being honest, working for God and not man, growing your God-given skill set, providing for your family, and/or by being a light to those around you, are all ways to glorify God.
 Whether you’re an accountant, janitor, research analyst, construction worker, or (not limited to) banker.

 “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters,”

 Okay, so what about jobs that seem to have a bad taste in Christian’s mouths?
 Fashion, beauty, modeling, etc.

 First, let’s look at God.

 It’s no secret that God is a God of beauty.
 Just look around you if you’re not sure.
-Or look down because I have an awesome capture of a sunset we got to watch in our backyard.

 It’s also no secret that God knew a thing or two about clothes, colors, textures, and what would look good together.